 The population of Bosnia and Herzegovina consisted of Bosniaks (Bosnian Muslims), Bosnian Serbs (Orthodox Christians who have close cultural ties with neighbouring Serbia), and Bosnian Croats (Roman Catholics who have close cultural ties with neighbouring Croatia).
 Bosnian independence was resisted by the Bosnian Serb population who saw their future as part of ‘Greater Serbia’.
 Bosnia became the victim of the Bosnian Serbs’ determined wish for political domination which it was prepared to achieve by isolating ethnic groups and, if necessary, exterminating them.

-The Bosnian war resulted in the death of around 100,000 people, and the displacement of over two million men, women and children.
-A campaign of war crimes, ‘ethnic cleansing’ and genocide was perpetrated by Bosnian Serb troops under the orders of Slobodan Milošević (the President of Serbia), Radovan Karadzic (the Bosnian Serb leader), and Ratko Mladić (the Bosnian Serb commander).
+The Bosnian war resulted in the death of around 100,000 people, and the displacement of over 2 million men, women and children.
+A campaign of war crimes, ‘ethnic cleansing’ and genocide was perpetrated by Bosnian Serb troops under the orders of Slobodan Milošević (the President of Serbia), Radovan Karadžić (the Bosnian Serb leader), and Ratko Mladić (the Bosnian Serb commander).

-In July 1995, Bosnian Serb troops and paramilitaries led by Ratko Mladić began shelling the town.
+In July 1995, Bosnian Serb troops and paramilitaries led by Ratko Mladić began shelling the town of Srebrenica.
 On 11 July, Ratko Mladić claimed Srebrenica for Bosnian Serbs.
 On 12 July, Bosniak men and boys over the age of 12 were forcibly separated from women and younger children, who were deported on trucks and buses.

 Image: © Liam Hoare